 Noise in the Maritime Industry

-Noise is a major health hazard because it causes hearing loss.
-Various types of maritime worker are exposed to loud sounds and noise from various sources.
-These include large diesel engines, turbines, cargo cranes, fishing equipment and processing equipment, and others.
+Noise is a significant workplace health hazard because it causes hearing loss.
+Various types of maritime workers are exposed to loud sounds and noise from multiple sources:

 Maritime Work and Protecting Your Ears

 Workplace safety limits dictate how much noise workers and passengers on ships can be exposed to.
 The limits are set by the International Maritime Organization (IMO).

 The acceptable maximum levels are louder than on land to account for the unique nature of maritime environments.
 For example, a workshop on land should be no louder than 70 decibels, but 85 decibels are considered acceptable on a vessel.
 On shore, sleeping areas should be 45 decibels or less, while on a ship, they can be as high as 60 decibels.

 The IMO has also set mandatory requirements for how ships should be constructed to reduce noise on board.